 - If anyone tries to hand you something on the street, pretend they don’t exist.
 They’re playing on your trained behavior to be polite and take it.
 They’re selling something.

 - Yellow cabs take plastic.
 Dive bars and food carts, 90% of the time, still don’t.
 Keep a little cash on you if you’re out running around all night.

 - You’re almost certainly not going to get mugged, but that’s no reason to carry your bag like a tourist.
 Bring something with a crossbody strap.
 Also, clutches are stupid.
-You will leave that shit behind somewhere.
+Bar bathrooms are the black hole of clutch purses.

 - Stop looking for famous people.
 Seriously.
 Yes, they live here.
 No, you probably won’t see them.
 If you do, they’re just trying to go about their day like everyone else.
-Go to Brooklyn and count Rent cast lookalikes; you’ll have more fun.
+Go to Brooklyn and count Rent cast lookalikes.